BobTheFarmer/Colin-Blog2/_pages/04_vocab.md

 Variable: A value that changes based off of conditions

 # File Types
-.html: used for webpages.
+.html: Used for designing webpages <br>
-Cannot be used with markdown
-.md: used for basic webpage design.
-Can be used with python
+.md: Also used for basic webpage design and can be used with python <br>
-.ipynb: Uses a combination of python and .md
+.ipynb: Uses a combination of python and .md <br>